emrehankaraoglu/GlobalAIHubPythonHomework/README.md

 # GlobalAIHubPythonHomework
-Homeworks and Project for Global AI Hub
+Homeworks and Project for Global AI Hub\n

 These Homeworks and Project belong to Emrehan KARAOĞLU